JankariTech/blog/src/assets/Keycloak/Keycloak.md

 By default, the Keycloak server is on port 8080 for http and 8084 for https.
 They are only served from the localhost loopback address 127.0.0.1:
 Keycloak serves on `http://localhost:<port>`.

-## Why Keycloak Matters?
+## Why Keycloak Matters
 1. Keycloak is open source.
 2. Keycloak supports three different authentication protocols which gives you the possibility to cover many applications with different security demands with a single tool.
-3. Keycloak provides a web-based GUI which makes any configurations changes easy.
+3. Keycloak provides a web-based GUI which makes any configuration changes easy.
 4. Keycloak has huge [community support](https://www.keycloak.org/community).

 ## Keycloak Drawbacks